Qualitative probe of interacting dark energy with redshift-space distortions: Redshift Space Distortions

 Note that the actual plots of $C_\ell$ are almost identical with those of $\hat{C}_\ell$, hence the plots of $C_\ell$ are not shown.
 However, for completeness, the plots of the fractional change between the two are given as a function of $\ell$ in Fig.~\ref{fig:clsWRTlLocEffect}.
 The plots show a (positive) contribution by the local effects of less than $6\%$ at $z_S \,{=}\, 0.1$, while at $z_S \,{=}\, 1$ they are at sub-percent level.
 (See also discussion on Fig.~\ref{fig:clsWRTlLocEffect} in Appendix~\ref{app:LocSignal}.)
 As previously stated, although some comparisons are made between the given IDE models, the goal of this work is not to compare them but to present the analysis in more than one model (for appreciation); hence using two most widely investigated IDE models.

-\subsection{Imprint of Clustering and Evolution Biases}
+\subsection{Imprint of clustering and evolution biases}

 Bias occurs in the clustering of galaxies, and also in their evolution.
-The two biases should ideally be related (see e.g.~\cite{Duniya:2016ibg, Jeong:2011as} for analytical relations between the two biases).
+The two biases should ideally be related (see e.g.~Refs.~\refcite{Duniya:2016ibg} and~\refcite{Jeong:2011as} for analytical relations between the two biases).
 The former, arises as a result of the imperfect mapping of the underlying matter density by the galaxy number-density distribution in a given region; whereas, the latter arises from the inability of the galaxy number-density to accurately track and trace the cosmic progression of the underlying matter density over time.
-(See~\cite{Desjacques:2016bnm} for an extensive review on clustering bias.)
-Here we try to gain some insights into the effect of biasing in RSD.
+(See Ref.~\refcite{Desjacques:2016bnm} for an extensive review on clustering bias.)
+Here we try to gain some insights into the effect of biasing in RSDs.